 Despite an extra ureter, a duplicated collecting system can slow the flow of urine, causing urinary obstruction.
 It is also associated with ureterocele and ectopic ureter.

 Ureteral duplication is sometimes noticed on routine ultrasound during pregnancy.
-After birth, symptoms may lead to diagnosis.
+After birth, symptoms may lead to a diagnosis.
 However, in the majority of the children with ureteral duplication, no symptoms exist.

 Deciding on treatment depends on multiple factors.
 A conservative approach should always be the first choice whenever possible (see Treatment Overview).